Newsletter

 ===========================================================================================

-Our 2015 annual Veterans Dinner was a huge success and largely as a result of generous support from our local business community and especially Lutak Lumber who provided a free dinner to all veterans and widows of veterans.
-Veterans also partcipated in ticket drawings for prizes provided by local businesses and residents.
-We sincerely appreciated local resident supporters who demonstrated their recognition of the dedication of those who served our country honorably or were directly impacted by veteran's service to our country.
+Our 2022 annual Veterans Dinner was a huge success and largely as a result of generous support from our local business community and especially Lutak Lumber who provided a free dinner to all veterans and widows of veterans.
+Veterans also participated in ticket drawings for prizes provided by local businesses and residents.
+We sincerely appreciated local resident supporters who demonstrated their recognition of the dedication of those who served our country honorably or were directly impacted by veteran’s service to our country.

 Our final tally of those served?